A Penny Well Spent

 ‘Okay, you may have to be a little more specific,’ Mary said, not realising the type of call this was.

-‘Was it you or your husband who was involved in the accident?’ the woman on the phone asked.
+‘Was it you or your husband who was involved in the accident?’ the woman on the phone asked, feeling a slight tingle of delight that her caller had not immediately dismissed her.

 ‘It was probably my husband, Mick.
 He’s got quite a dangerous job,’ Mary explained.